GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Spiteling.md

 **Unarmed Attacks**;

-• Slam: The spiteling may strike a foe within 1 yard with a limb, inflicting a bare attack.
+• Smack: The spiteling may strike a foe within 1 yard with a limb, inflicting a bare attack.

 • Ghastly Strike: The spiteling may strike a foe it is brawling with, *inflicting a necrotic attack*.